-Each year, Muir Wood honors the work and legacy of Jennifer Golick, Ph.D. by providing 45 days of residential treatment to a boy in need.
+Each year, Muir Wood honors the work and legacy of Jennifer Golick, Ph.D. by providing 45 days of residential treatment to a teen in need.

 On March 9, 2018, Muir Wood founding member Dr. Jennifer Golick and two colleagues, Jennifer Gonzales-Shushereba and Christine Loeber were tragically murdered at The Pathway Home in Yountville, California by a former patient suffering from PTSD and mental illness.
 Dr.Golick was a beloved and dedicated clinician who helped develop the Muir Wood adolescent treatment program and whose exceptional talents and endless compassion helped hundreds of young people and families restore quality of life, relationship, health, and hope.